Evidence-based certification of quantum dimensions

 Moreover, the posterior probability quantifies the strength of our belief that~$\deff=\dRB$ whenever $\RB(\dRB)>1$.
-If we think that this magnitude is too small, then we are free to choose another~$\deff$ that gives a larger RB~ratio, a feature that is fundamentally lacking in usual hypothesis testing~\cite{Evans:2015aa}.
+If we think that this magnitude is too small, then we are free to choose another~$\deff$ that gives a larger RB~ratio, which is a feature that is fundamentally lacking in usual hypothesis testing~\cite{Evans:2015aa}.

 The tools for assessing the credibility of~$\dRB$ are built into the Bayesian character of RBDC.
-In particular, we can assign a \emph{plausible interval}~$[\dRB,\dRB+\Delta]$ for some integer~$\Delta$ of credibility~$C=\sum^{\dRB+\Delta}_{d'=\dRB}\PR(d'|\mathbb{D})\leq1$, which is the conditional probability~(given $\mathbb{D}$) that this interval contains all plausible~$d$ such that $\RB(d)>1$.
+In particular, we can assign a \emph{plausible interval}~$[\dRB,\dRB+\Delta]$ for some integer~$\Delta$ of credibility~$\mathcal{C}_\Delta=\sum^{\dRB+\Delta}_{d'=\dRB}\PR(d'|\mathbb{D})\leq1$, which is the conditional probability~(given $\mathbb{D}$) that this interval contains all plausible~$d$ such that $\RB(d)>1$.
 Since $L_d$ is monotonic in~$d$, it is clear that all $d\geq\dRB$ will be plausible for a large~$N$.
 In this way, $\dRB$ comes with natural error intervals endowed by the Bayesian RB~framework.
 Operation-wise, $|L_d|$ can still be very small even for moderate values of~$N$.
 Nonetheless, routine computation of all these elements is now possible with recent developments in storing ultra-high precision formats, ideal for coping with minuscule $L_d$~values~\cite{DErrico:2018hpf}.
-Thus, RBDC reports the ML estimator, $\dRB$ and its plausible interval, the corresponding~$C$s and posterior probabilities.
+Thus, the result of RBDC is the report of the ML estimator, $\dRB$ and its plausible interval, the corresponding~\CORR{$\mathcal{C}_\Delta$}s and posterior probabilities.

-There exist other well-known model-selection methods that minimize a class of information functions of the form $I_{\alpha,d}=\alpha\kappa_d-\log L_d$ with a positive~$\alpha$ that scales sublinearly with~$N$.
-Here, $\kappa_d$ is the number of degrees of freedom that is strictly-increasing in~$d$.
-When applied to quantum-state tomography, $\kappa_d=d^2-1$.
-Special cases of this class includes Akaike's~($\alpha=1$, AIC) and the Bayesian~[$\alpha=(\log N)/2$, BIC] information criteria~\cite{Burnham:2002aa,Stoica:2004aa}.
-From the monotonicity of~$L_d$, it is clear that $I_{\alpha,d}$ is convex in~$d$, where $d_I$ refers to the dimension that minimizes $I_{\alpha,d}$ whenever the minimum is stationary.
-On occasions where $I_{\alpha,d}$ exhibits a minimum plateau over~$d$, $d_I$ is defined as the maximum dimension in this plateau region.
-Interestingly, we show in the Supplemental Material~(SM) that in the large-$N$ limit, if~$\PR(d)>0$, then RBDC typically announces a~\mbox{$\dRB\geq d_I$} with very high probability, thereby rendering RBDC as a conservative quantum protocol for ascertaining the effective dimension of an unknown state.
+Owing to its versatility, the RB paradigm applies to the assessment of very general hypotheses concerning a given quantum system.
+For the purpose of RBDC, we note that practically any data corresponding to a POVM that measures $\varrho$ are applicable.
+This POVM need not even be IC, that is, a unique reconstruction of the full $\varrho$ is not necessary; the simplest set of von~Neumann orthonormal projectors that probe diagonal elements of~$\varrho$ (the source's photon-number distribution, for instance) suffice for RBDC, as the sparsity of diagonal elements define the encapsulating Hilbert space of $\varrho$ as a consequence of the positivity~constraint.